OldManUmby/Sundered-Shadows/Manuscript/10-Characters.md

 ### Alignment

 ***Lawful.*** Characters believe in law, justice, order, and truth.
 Their word is their bond, and society comes before freedom and individuality.
-***Neutral.*** Characters believe in the balance of law and chaos and, through their actions, will maintain that balance as best they can.
+***Neutral.*** Characters believe in the balance of law and chaos and, through their actions or inactions, will maintain that balance as best they can.
 ***Chaotic.*** Characters believe in anarchy, chaos, disorder, and freedom.
 They cannot be trusted, and freedom and individuality come before society.